Hannahhiendo/build-an-agent/.devx/README.md

 ## Learning Objectives

-By the end of this hackathon, you'll know how to create an agent that can:
+By the end of this workshop, you'll know how to create an agent that can:
 - Use tools to perform actions
 - Maintain conversation context
 - Make decisions about next steps